dirac-dynamics/solver/README.md

 # Usage

+No Jupyter notebooks!
-The Jupyter notebooks are intended to speed up prototyping.
-In order to have a consistent environment across all devs of `Dirac Dynamics`, please run jupyter through the provided Dockerfile.
+~~The Jupyter notebooks are intended to speed up prototyping.
+In order to have a consistent environment across all devs of `Dirac Dynamics`, please run jupyter through the provided Dockerfile.~~

 Happy coding! :-)